epulido00/epulido00/README.md

 ## Welcome to my profile, who i am?

-I'm a Computer Science Student, Software Developer
+I'm a Computer Science Student and a Full-Stack Developer
+- 🔭 I'm currently working as Full-Stack Web Developer
+- 📫 How to reach me:
+  Send me an email on e.pulidop00@gmail.com

 <!--
 **epulido00/epulido00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.